johntrinhnhat/johntrinhnhat-COMP9784-101137420-Final-Project/README.md

 Generates and sends a new activation token if the email is not verified.

-🔹 Part 2: License Plate Backend
+## Part 2: License Plate Backend

 📝 License Plate Assignment Table:

 Fields: License Plate, VIN (validated), Date Created.

-🔹 License Plate Assignment API Endpoint:
+🔹 API Endpoint:

 Route: PUT /licensePlates/assign/:vin